SIRA Logo

 Document the total number of consultations delivered by your practice (whether by you or another allied health practitioner working in the same practice) to a person with a claim.

-Document the details of the injured person, including their occupation before the injury occurred, claim number and the date that the injury or accident occurred.
+Document details of the person with an injury, including their occupation before the injury occurred, claim number and the date that the injury or accident occurred.

 Section 2: Your clinical assessment